-Our Board of Directors met eight times during the year ended December 31, 2014, either in person or by teleconference.
-During 2014, each director attended at least 75% of the aggregate of the number of Board meetings and the number of meetings held by all committees on which he or she then served.
-Our Board of Directors does not currently have a policy with regard to the attendance of board members at our annual meeting of stockholders.
+Our Board of Directors met eleven times during the year ended December 31, 2017, either in person or by teleconference.
+During 2017, each director attended at least 75% of the aggregate number of Board meetings and the number of meetings held by all committees on which he or she serves.
+Our Board of Directors does not currently have a policy with regard to the attendance of Board members at our annual meeting of stockholders.